 If you want to know one of the top places to visit in Mexico then Puerto Vallarta hits all the right notes.
 A lovely town that rises slowly over some coastal hills, Puerto Vallarta comprises a resort town with small hotels and gorgeous villas – all painted white they gleam in the gorgeous sunshine of this Pacific gem.
 The terracotta tiled roofs glow orange at sunrise and sunset.
 It’s difficult to imagine a lovelier location for that perfect beach vacation.

 Puerto Vallarta offers all of the wonderful water activities you might wish to have.
 As well, there are golf courses, restaurants, shops, hiking.
-If you are based at one of Exceptional Villas luxurious properties overlooking the Pacific, you can enjoy a carefree vacation knowing that we have arranged your stay exactly to your requirements.
+If you are based at one of the Puerto Vallarta villas overlooking the Pacific, you can enjoy a carefree vacation knowing that we have arranged your stay exactly to your requirements.

 The Yucatan Peninsula is that south-eastern part of Mexico that captures all of the beauty of the Caribbean.
 The long coastal drive that reaches from Cancun southwards towards Tulum links lots of fabulous resort towns that sit on some of the finest beaches in the world.